Entête de page

 The "Hors-la-voix" choir will offer Christmas carols in Finnish to celebrate Finland's Independence Day.

 December 6 at 6:00 pm, Place Gutenberg

 Finland's Christmas traditions

-Guided by the gentle Chrischtkindel, visitors will enjoy the magical atmosphere of old-fashioned Christmas and discover the traditions of Finnish Christmas.
+Guided by the gentle Chrischtkindel, visitors will enjoy the magical atmosphere of Christmas and discover the traditions of Finnish Christmas.